portugueslab/stytra/docs/source/stimulation_intro.rst

 Stimuli and Protocols in stytra
 -------------------------------
-The :class:`~stytra.stimulation.stimuli.Stimulus` class constitutes the building block for an experiment in stytra.
+The :class:`~stytra.stimulation.stimuli.generic_stimuli.Stimulus` class constitutes the building block for an experiment in stytra.
-A sequence of Stimuli is bundled together and parameterized by the :class:`~stytra.stimulation.protocols.Protocol` class.
+A sequence of Stimuli is bundled together and parameterized by the :class:`~stytra.stimulation.Protocol` class.
+See :ref:`protocol-definition`.
-See :ref:`Create stimulus sequence` for a description of how to create a protocol in stytra.
+for a description of how to create a protocol in stytra.

-The :class:`~stytra.stimulation.ProtocolRunner`  class is used to keep track of time and set the Stimuli in the Protocol sequence with the proper pace.
+The :class:`~stytra.stimulation.ProtocolRunner`  class is used to keep track of time and advance the Stimuli in the Protocol sequence with the proper pace.

 .. autoclass::`~stytra.stimulation.ProtocolRunner`